This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Challenges of Part-Prototype Models

-\paragraph{\texorpdfstring{Similarity}{Similarity}.} \ppms infer similarity between part of the input and a prototype by comparing vector representations in latent space and calculating a similarity score.
-However, such a score lacks explicit and clear semantics for the inferred similarity~\citep{Hong_2023_ProtoryNetInterpretableText} (see Figure~\ref{fig:overview}c).
+\paragraph{\texorpdfstring{\markpb Similarity}{Similarity}} \ppms infer similarity between part of the input and a prototype by comparing vector representations in latent space and calculating a similarity score.
+However, such a score lacks explicit and clear semantics for the inferred similarity~\citep{Hong_2023_ProtoryNetInterpretableText}.
 In particular, when visualized in the input space, prototypes may seem to activate on input parts that are semantically dissimilar for humans~\citep{Donnelly_2022_DeformableProtoPNetInterpretable,Hong_2023_ProtoryNetInterpretableText}.
-This gap in similarity perception is quantified by~\citet{Kim_2022_HIVEEvaluatingHuman}, revealing a clear misalignment in judgment between humans and \ppms.
+This gap in similarity perception is quantified by Kim et al.~\cite{Kim_2022_HIVEEvaluatingHuman}, revealing a clear misalignment in judgment between humans and \ppms (see Figure~\ref{fig:similarity_hive}).

-\textit{The quality of prototypes is a major challenge, potentially limiting the broader usage of \ppms.
+\summarybox{colorp}{{\bf Summary of Challenge:} It remains unknown how to determine the optimal number of prototypes, i.e., how to balance interpretability (fewer prototypes) and predictive performance (more prototypes).
 High-quality prototypes should be diverse, represent semantically meaningful concepts that humans understand, and activate on the part of the input that humans perceive as semantically similar.}

-\subsection{\texorpdfstring{Methodology}{Methodology}}
+\subsection{\texorpdfstring{{\markm Methodology}}{Methodology}}

 From training and inference to evaluation and theoretical analysis, the development of \ppms poses multiple methodological challenges for the community.